Individual Income Tax Year Changes

 Federal income tax changes affecting the Missouri return

-Missouri individual income tax follows certain amounts set by the Internal Revenue Service.
-Below are the amounts that changed from tax year 2015:
+Missouri individual income tax follows certain amounts set by the Internal Revenue Services.
+Below are the standard deduction amounts that changed for the tax year 2018: